eclectic-kitty/notes/Final - Thots.md

 	- Rituals mark transitions, and help the people through them
 	- Rituals can be used to communicate
 -
+- Hero With a Thousand Faces, Joseph Campbell
+	- Very clear influence on game (book titles, talk of heroes)

 **Quotes**
 - "Ritual not only commu­nicates something but is taken by those performing it to